Updates related to COVID-19

 - Our Amazon Wish List and Kitten Registry both have much-needed items that you may send directly to our facility.

 - We appreciate your patience in regard to receiving acknowledgment letters for mailed contributions.
-We are limiting our staff’s presence on-site at our humane center, and this will likely impact how timely you will receive acknowledgment for your generous support.
-If you have questions or concerns, please don’t hesitate to contact our director of development, Carol Anne Baker Lajoie, by email or by phone at 804-521-1321.
+Many members of our staff are teleworking, and it has caused a short delay in our sending of letters acknowledging your lifesaving support.
+If you have questions or concerns, please don’t hesitate to contact our Director of Development Carol Anne Baker Lajoie by email or by phone at 804-521-1321.

 - We have placed many pets in temporary foster homes with volunteers who have completed our Meet the Fosters training.